AP PHOTOS: North Korea farmers focus on fields, not summit

-SARIWON, North Korea — Away from the political developments that have rocketed their country back into the international headlines, North Korean farmers are preparing for the summer season with hopes the relatively good conditions they have had so far this year will hold until the fall harvest.
+SARIWON, North Korea — Away from the political developments that have rocketed their country into international headlines, North Korean farmers are preparing for summer with hopes the relatively good growing conditions they have had so far this year will hold until the fall harvest.

 “The situation right now is good,” said Kim Song Ryong, chief engineer of the Migokri Cooperative Farm in Sariwon, a city about 80 kilometers (50 miles) south of Pyongyang, the capital.